 Housing Benefit is available to people on a low income who are renting their homes to help them to afford to pay the rent.

-If you have made applied for Universal Credit you will also need apply for Council Tax reduction, as your housing element will form part of your claim.
+If you have made applied for Universal Credit and are liable to pay Council Tax at the property you live in, you will also need to apply for Council Tax Reduction.

 To apply for Housing Benefit you must:

 Normally live at the property you are applying for

 Be liable to pay rent for the property